Audit Memo 1: XLRM Framework

 By completing this memo, you will demonstrate your ability to:

-- Critique the completeness and clarity of a plan’s decision framework
+- Critique the completeness of a plan’s decision framework

 Requirements